 Imaging Technician (hybrid on-site / remote)

 Job Description: **All on-site shifts will be solitary in the Imaging Studio**.
-Imaging Technicians are responsible for digitizing archival content from multiple sources for teaching purposes, collection development and documentation in the Imaging Studio, Rm 227, second floor of the Fleet Library at 15 West.
+Imaging Technicians are responsible for digitizing archival content from multiple sources for teaching purposes, collection development, and documentation in the Imaging Studio, Rm 227, second floor of the Fleet Library at 15 West.
 Safe handling of all archival and special collections materials required.
-Images, video, audio, and documents will be published to RISD's institutional repository Digital Commons @ RISD, RISD's Artstor and JSTOR collections and/or archived on the library server for internal use.
+Images, video, audio, and documents will be published to RISD's institutional repository Digital Commons @ RISD, RISD's JSTOR collections, and/or archived on the library server for internal use.
 All project specs and tracking will be managed on the platform Asana.
 This is a Level IV pay scale position.
+Please visit RISD Student Employment for general employment forms and information.